Mauler125/scripts_r5/README.md

 ## This tool is in beta.
 It is not complete.
 ## We do not take responsibility for any mental or physical harm caused by downloading, using, or modifying the level editor.

+If you have any bugs, suggestions, or questions, create an issue at the [R5Edit repo](https://github.com/mostlyfireproof/R5Edit)

 ### Getting started:
 1. Download this repo and replace your current scripts